 Emergency responders in the course of responding to an emergency.

-935 CMR 500.000 shall not be construed to prohibit access by authorized law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction.
+935 CMR 500.000: Adult Use of Marijuana shall not be construed to prohibit access by authorized law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction.

 Energy Efficiency and Conservation.
-A Marijuana Establishment must demonstrate consideration of the following factors as part of its operating plan and application for licensure:
+A Marijuana Establishment shall demonstrate consideration of the following factors as part of its operating plan and application for licensure:

 Identification of potential energy use reduction opportunities (such as natural lighting and energy efficiency measures), and a plan for implementation of such opportunities;